Eleonora (short story)

-"Eleonora" is a short story by Edgar Allan Poe, first published in 1842 in Philadelphia in the literary annual The Gift.
+"Eleonora" is a short story by American writer Edgar Allan Poe, first published in 1842 in Philadelphia in the literary annual The Gift.
 It is often regarded as somewhat autobiographical and has a relatively "happy" ending.

 Plot summary

 The story follows an unnamed narrator who lives with his cousin and aunt in "The Valley of the Many-Colored Grass", an idyllic paradise full of fragrant flowers, fantastic trees, and a "River of Silence".
 It remains untrodden by the footsteps of strangers and so they live isolated but happy.

 After living like this for fifteen years, "Love entered" the hearts of the narrator and his cousin Eleonora.
 The valley reflected the beauty of their young love:

 Eleonora, however, was sick — "made perfect in loveliness only to die".
 She does not fear death, but fears that the narrator will leave the valley after her death and transfer his love to someone else.
 The narrator emotionally vows to her, with "the Mighty Ruler of the Universe" as his witness, to never bind himself in marriage "to any daughter of Earth".

 After Eleonora's death, however, the Valley of the Many-Colored Grass begins to lose its lustre and warmth.
 The narrator chooses to leave to an unnamed "strange city".
 There, he meets a woman named Ermengarde and, without guilt, marries her.
 Eleonora soon visits the narrator from beyond the grave and grants her blessings to the couple.
 "Thou art absolved", she says, "for reasons which shall be made known to thee in Heaven."